NaNcmyk/Little-Lemon/README.md

         + `<img>` (complete with descriptive `alt` text!) - used for all images (that are not icons)
         + `<ul>` - used for unordered (navigation) lists, in conjunction with nested `<li>` tags, one for each child list item
         + `<article>` - used for standalone content within its parent `<section>` element
-    + Open Graph `<meta>` tags are included in the `<head>` section of `index.html` to help generate social media traffic to the site--or at the very least, control how the site's content is displayed on socials (vs. leaving it up to the whims of the platform bots).
+    + Open Graph `<meta>` tags are included in the `<head>` section of `index.html` to help generate social media traffic to the site--or at the very least, to control how the site's content is displayed on socials (vs. leaving it up to the whims of the platform bots).
   + re: Responsiveness
     + CSS media queries handled most of the heavy lifting.
     + Main nav bar - I used React's `useState` hook to track the current viewport width, and the `useEffect` hook to listen for any window `resize` events--a joint effort 🤝 resulting in a dynamic nav bar render based on screen size.